OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     * The function `getFileNameList` is called when the user chooses the **Get OneDrive File Names** button on the task pane.
     * It creates a client request to track information about the call, such as the URL of the REST API.
-    * When the REST API returns a result, it is passed to the `handleGetFileNameResponse` function.
+    * When the REST API returns a result, it's passed to the `handleGetFileNameResponse` function.
 This callback is passed as a parameter to `createRequest` and will be tracked in `clientRequest.callbackRESTApiHandler`.
     * The code calls `callWebServer` with the client request to perform next steps and call the REST API.

     ```javascript